-We here at Unified are crazy about beautiful vinyl records and vinyl record sleeves.
+We here at Unified are crazy about beautiful custom vinyl records and vinyl record sleeves.
 We’ve been making creative releases since 2008 and lovely packaging has become an obsession of ours.
 Of course, we searched the internetz for the greatest vinyl record sleeves of all time.
 Who else can be better judges at this than music packaging designers?

 The Beatles – The White Album (1968)